MicrosoftDocs/windows-itpro-docs/devices/surface-hub/provisioning-packages-for-surface-hub.md

 To create and apply a provisioning package to a Surface Hub, you'll need the following:

--   Windows Configuration Designer, which can be installed from Windows Store or from the Windows 10 Assessment and Deployment Kit (ADK).
+-   Windows Configuration Designer, which can be installed from Microsoft Store or from the Windows 10 Assessment and Deployment Kit (ADK).
 [Learn how to install Windows Configuration Designer.](https://technet.microsoft.com/itpro/windows/configure/provisioning-install-icd)
 -   A USB stick.
 -   If you apply the package using the **Settings** app, you'll need device admin credentials.